blanco2005/SalesTaxes/README.md

 ### Rounding policy

-- I assumed the rounding policy is specific for tax computation, i.e., I assumed that the amount ot be rounded must be positive.
+- I assumed the rounding policy is specific for tax computation, i.e., I assumed that the amount to be rounded must be positive.

 ## Methodology